SAFER PARKS PROJECT

 What is the project about?

-What is our research approach, and what might it find out?
+What is our research about?

-Who is doing the research?
+Who did the research?

 The research is part of a wider project aimed at improving the safety of parks in West Yorkshire funded by the Home Office who have made funding available to improve the safety of public spaces for women and girls.